SOCCER-US WOMEN’S TEAM LAWSUIT

 — Backup quarterback Nick Mullens has signed his exclusive rights tender with the 49ers.
 He was tendered a one-year deal in March.
 Mullens showed promise in place of injured QB Jimmy Garoppolo in 2018 and is eligible to become a restricted free agent next offseason.

-— The Packers have signed well-traveled defensive lineman Treyvon Hester, who is joining his fourth team in as many seasons since being taking in the 2017 draft.
+— The Packers have signed well-traveled defensive lineman Treyvon Hester, who is joining his fourth time in as many seasons since being taking in the 2017 draft.
 Green Bay's only draft addition on the defensive line last week was the seventh-round selection of Miami end Jonathan Garvin.

 — The Dolphins have traded former first-round draft pick Charles Harris to the Falcons for a seventh-round pick in next year’s draft.
 Harris was the 22nd player taken in the 2017 draft before recording just 3 ½ sacks for Miami, including a half-sack last year.